WhatToBecome

 What Languages Does Babbel Offer?

-Babbel has 14 language packs: English, German, Italian, Spanish, Turkish, French, Portuguese, Polish, Swedish, Danish, Russian, Dutch, Indonesian, and Norwegian.
-All lessons are in English, except for the English course, which uses interfaces in Spanish, French, German, Polish, Italian, Portuguese, and Swedish.
-Lessons can be viewed via desktop or by using the mobile app.
+All the lessons are in English, except for the English course, which uses Spanish, French, German, Polish, Italian, Portuguese, and Swedish interfaces.

 Language courses include the following:

-Filling the gaps–Like in school, you’ll get sentences with blank spaces where you’ll need to fill the gaps with the correct examples.
+• Filling the gaps.
+Like in school, you’ll get sentences with blank spaces where you’ll need to fill the gaps with the correct examples.

 To make this Babbel language review as honest as possible, we must also point out the platform’s limitations.
-Despite many great features that will help you get started, not every language gets the same treatment.
-Less popular languages like Danish, Russian, or Polish only offer beginner courses.
-The number of available lessons thus differs significantly, and some languages lack the intermediate material.
+Despite many great features that will help you get started, not every language receives the same treatment.

 How to Use Babbel

 Let’s say you’ve wanted to learn Norwegian ever since you became obsessed with Vikings.
-You want to learn the basics that will allow you to communicate with people (and order the famous fårikål) once you visit the land of the midnight sun.
+You want to know the basics that will allow you to communicate with people (and order the famous fårikål) once you visit the land of the midnight sun.

 But there’s one problem: you simply can’t grasp the baffling grammar rules.